 - Document Vault Prequalified (In Review)

 As indicated in the Vendor Prequalification Manual, three of a nonprofit’s essential financial documents - the IRS990, Financial Statement and Charities Bureau filing - expire on an annual basis.
-A nonprofit must upload current versions of these documents for review and approval each year to maintain prequalification.
+A nonprofit must upload current versions of these documents and submit their updated Document Vault for review and approval each year to maintain prequalification.

 Effective September 1, 2018, the following three changes to Prequalification are being implemented as nonprofits submit their Document Vaults for review.